mariahwarner/mariahwarner.github.io/pymnts.md

 ### 2. Proprietary Benchmark Studies
 In addition to client work, I independently manage several of PYMNTS’ flagship recurring studies — including our Paycheck-to-Paycheck series and Generational Pulse tracker.
 These monthly and quarterly benchmarks offer a consistent, data-driven view into consumer behavior, financial well-being, and broader economic trends.
 They’re designed not only to explain what’s happening in the economy, but to help shape how the industry thinks about and responds to change.

-Below, you’ll find a selection of reports I’ve worked on, representing just a few of the data-driven projects I’ve led or contributed to at PYMNTS.
+Below, you’ll find a selection of reports I’ve worked on, representing just some of the data-driven projects I’ve led or contributed to at PYMNTS.
+I try to keep this list updated regularly, though it’s not exhaustive—there’s always more data work happening behind the scenes.

+In addition to the flagship reports featured here, my work also includes:

+**Special Reports** – Creating tailored analyses and quick-turnaround reports to answer specific client or internal questions.

+**Editorial Support** – Providing data insights and visualizations that support PYMNTS’ editorial team in developing articles, thought leadership, and industry commentary.

 ## Client-Sponsored Projects